 Every season affects the Okura Prestige Bangkok scones in its own way.
 For the Sakura season, we got ours garnished with the pickled Sakura blossom.
 Besides the beautiful decoration, it also added some flavor to it.
-Perhaps the pink color was most noticeable addition.
+Perhaps the pink color was the most noticeable addition.
 Along with the sweetness, it set the scones straight to the Sakura theme.

 When it comes to taste and texture, I must say I liked it, even though they weren’t the traditional kind.
-Regardless of the scones style, they went well with the silky clothed cream and sweet jam.
+Regardless of the scones style, they went well with the silky clotted cream and sweet jam.
 If the jam had been home-made it would have been even better.
 Honestly, I couldn’t stop thinking of Sakura cherry blossom jam.
 That would be »a dream come true!«

 Afternoon Tea Starters at Up and Above Restaurant and Bar